 Likewise, if you are worrying about brown rice or white, whether it’s better to train fasted or with BCAAs, or juggling numbers until you achieve a recorded 132.4g protein… these are NOT the issues holding you back.

 But if you didn’t show-up to the gym yesterday when you could have, or ate only half of the calories you needed to fuel your workout and recovery, those things ARE where your attention should be.

 You’ve heard it a million times at this point, CONSISTENCY IS KING.
 And we don’t even need 100% consistency… 80-90% will cut it for many.

 But how is consistency achieved?

 Well of course, it’s multifaceted, but there are some big rocks you can focus on.

 - Enjoyment.
 We won’t do what we don’t enjoy.
-Period.
-So if you don’t like your current workout or dietary protocol, you won’t be sticking to it with anything like the adherence you need to see results.
+So if you don’t like your current workout or dietary protocol, you won’t be sticking to it with the adherence you need to see results.

 - Goals.
 What is your goal?
 Is it realistic?
 Is it so fucking far away it’s a speck on the horizon?
 Goals are good, but not when you don’t have a cat-in-hells chance of achieving it.
 Those kind of goals can quickly drain your motivational reserves and leave you thinking “why the hell do I bother?”.

-Now, there are literally hundreds more reasons you might not be seeing progress, including poor programming, poor form, shitty nutrition, stress, lack of sleep, hormonal imbalances … the list is long, I assure you.
+Now, there are literally hundreds more reasons you might not be seeing progress, including poor programming, poor form, shitty nutrition, stress, lack of sleep, hormonal imbalance … the list is long.

-But before you assume it’s your workout, some magic food you are or should not be eating, or that your body is somehow defying the fundamental laws of physiology, look much closer to home.
+But before you assume it’s your workout, some magic food you’re not eating, or that your body is somehow defying the fundamental laws of physiology, look much closer to home.
 Chances are, there’s some pretty basic problems you can tackle first.